neravdoshi/DSBlog/Part1/DataRefinery.md

 ## Summary
 You have completed the Lab !!!
    ✓ Profiled the data to help determine missing values

    ✓ Visualized the data to gain a better understanding

    ✓ Prepared the data for modeling

-✓ Ran the sequence of data preparation operations on the entire data set.
+   ✓ Ran the sequence of data preparation operations on the entire data set

    ✓ Verified the output data asset.